 From a price in-elasticity perspective, here’s the magic bit.
 Lithium currently comprises less than 5% of the cost of manufacturing batteries.

 That's less than 1% of the sticker price for an electric car.
 Consequently, battery makers can easily justify paying much higher prices to secure their share of the scarce resource.
 Prices are going through the roof.

 Lithium is a metal and is the lightest metal on the periodic table and the lightest solid element.

 Ranking number 3 on the periodic table, those with some basic knowledge of high school chemistry would appreciate the reason why it is so light.
 Lithium has only 3 protons and 4 neutrons making up its nucleus surrounded by 3 orbiting electrons.
 By comparison, Iron has 26 protons, 30 neutrons and 26 electrons.

 Lithium has a very low density (0.534 g/cm3), comparable with pine wood.

 Lithium is half the density of water.
 So it would float on water (if it were not too busy reacting with it).

 It is a soft, silvery-white alkali metal.
 Like all alkali metals, lithium is highly reactive and flammable, and pure lithium must be stored in mineral oil.
 Lithium metal is soft enough to be cut with a knife.
-When cut open, it exhibits a metallic luster, but moist air corrodes it quickly to a dull silvery gray, then black tarnish.
+When cut open, it exhibits a metallic lustre, but moist air corrodes it quickly to a dull silvery grey, then black tarnish.

 It never occurs freely in nature, but only in (usually ionic) compounds, such as pegmatitic minerals which were once the main source of lithium.
 Due to its solubility, it is present in ocean water and is commonly obtained from brines.